AgentMC/Sao20/Translate/En/Part6.md

 But she made herself to hold any loud sound.

 Tsukigake was hiding in the neighboring cell separated only with a stone wall.
-He is now following the previously received instructions of staying quiet, but if Ronye gave vent to the feelings Tsukigake would not be able to endure as well.
-He might even jump out of the prison and try to save his brother dragon<sup><a href="#Prim8">8</a></sup> from the man in the black robe.
+She is now following the previously received instructions of staying quiet, but if Ronye gave vent to the feelings Tsukigake would not be able to endure as well.
+She might even jump out of the prison and try to save her brother-dragon<sup><a href="#Prim8">8</a></sup> from the man in the black robe.
 The situation seems to be already bad, but if Tsukigake is caught, the possibility of escape would be considerably lower.

 *── So please remain quiet, Tsukigake.*